0x444454/Commodore-6309/README.md

 ### CHECK CHIPS ORIENTATION
 - Orient the PCB as in the picture in the [PREPARATION](#PREPARATION) chapter).
 - Make sure all chips in sockets are correctly oriented.
 All chips in the PCB are oriented so that their pin-1 is in the upper-left corner.
 - If you used surface-mounted delay-lines, make sure you have correctly identified pin-1.
-Some of them have no marks apart from a barely visible bevel on the upper side where pin-1 is.
+Some of them have no marks apart from a barely visible bevel on the side where pin-1 is.

 ### PAL vs NTSC
 PAL and NTSC machines use a different system clock speed.